-But a few small changes might help make a big difference.
-It’s never too late to make a change.
+A few small changes might help make a big difference to your future financial position.
+It’s never too late to make a change for the future.

 Reduce bad debt